 The interventions that will be included in the systematic review are group threat, group contact, socialization, media and the demographic variables age, sex, and education.
 Starting with the demographic variables, we define these as the chronological age, sex, and highest level of education received, as indicated by the respondent.
 Although these demographic variables have their own complexities, they generally refer to the same concept and are measured in uniform ways.

 With respect to the group threat, group contact, socialization, and media interventions, we need to impose an additional layer on both the conceptual and measurement level, because these are not homogeneous terms.
 On the conceptual level, we a-priori apply a conceptual distinction for each of these determinants on the basis of theory.
 For group threat we make a distinction between realistic and symbolic threat.
 For group contact, we make a distinction between direct and extended contact.
 We do not consider imagined contact or vicarious contact that is not facilitated through media.
 For socialization, we make a distinction between the effect of parents, peers, and the in-group in which the respondent is embedded.
-Finally, for media, we make a distinction between parasocial contact - where the respondent observes the ethnic outgroup through media - and vicarious contact - where the respondent observes fellow ethnic ingroup members interacting with ethnic outgroup members through media.
+Finally, for media, we make a distinction between parasocial contact – where the respondent observes the ethnic outgroup through media – and vicarious contact – where the respondent observes fellow ethnic ingroup members interacting with ethnic outgroup members through media.

-Note that this a-priori framework will be used to guide parts of the systematic review.
-Examples are the keywords that will be used in the literature search and the theoretical categories of a determinant that will be scrutinized and compared in the meta-analysis.
-From a practical, empirical standpoint, it can furthermore be hard to a-priori specify the outline of a meta-analysis on the basis of theory alone, in the sense that there might not be sufficient information in the form of estimates from articles.
-As such, we inspect the degree to which the retrieved literature sufficiently represents the a-priori theoretical framework, and introduce empirical, post hoc conceptual distinctions in the event that it is found to be lacking.
-Put differently, given that the results from a literature search on the basis of the a-priori framework are unable to ensure sufficient statistical power, we identify the set of most common conceptualizations of the determinants within that set, and use these as our post hoc conceptualizations.
-Finally, with respect to how these various concepts are measured, due to high levels of heterogeneity that we might expect in these various reach fields, we might observe variance such that estimates that measure the same concept become incomparable.
-One way to account for this is to make a measurement division within a concept, and use that as input for the meta-analysis.
-Another approach is to use a structural equation model, where the various measures load on a latent factor.
-For now, our intention is to use the second approach.
+Note that this a-priori theoretical framework will be used to the systematic review.
+An example of this are the keywords that will be used in the literature search.
+From a practical, empirical standpoint, it can however be hard to a-priori specify the outline of a meta-analysis on the basis of theory alone, in the sense that it is hard for any expert to have a comprehensive overview of these large and conceptually heterogeneous literatures.
+As such, our initial aim is descriptive, in that we seek to identify a large, significant set of each of these extant literatures.
+On that a posteriori basis we subsequently aim to more precisely define our inclusion criteria and execute a systematic review on that basis.

 Comparators